AsahiLinux/docs/macOS-Sonoma-Boot-Failures.md

 ### What if I have macOS 13.6 Ventura and not Sonoma?

 macOS 13.6 Ventura uses the macOS Sonoma System Firmware, but suffers from the problem.
 Even users with just 13.6 installed single-boot are affected by this issue (no Asahi Linux needed).
-We do not understand how Apple managed to release an OS update that, when installed normally, leaves machines unbootable if their display refresh rate is not the default.
+We do not understand how Apple managed to release an OS update that, when upgraded to normally, leaves machines unbootable if their display refresh rate is not the default.
 This seems to have been a major QA oversight by Apple.

 If your system has 13.6 Ventura and ended up in the black boot situation, unfortunately the only known solution is to upgrade to Sonoma.
 From the Boot Picker, select Settings.
 This will boot into recoveryOS.
 From there, select "Install macOS Sonoma".
 Follow the prompts and select your existing macOS volume.
 This will upgrade macOS without losing your data.